ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

   --no-html             Don't generate an HTML test report (in the output
                         directory).
 The --html flag can be used to specify a different path.
+  --strict-alloc        [DEBUG ONLY] Disallows deploying a contract in a
+                        predefined address.
+  --ca-start CA_START, --contract-address-start CA_START
+                        The starting address from which tests will deploy contracts.
+  --ca-incr CA_INCR, --contract-address-increment CA_INCR
+                        The address increment value to each deployed contract by a test.
+  --build-name BUILD_NAME
+                        Specify a build name for the fixtures.ini file, e.g., 'stable'.

 Arguments defining debug behavior:
   --evm-dump-dir EVM_DUMP_DIR, --t8n-dump-dir EVM_DUMP_DIR